stegripe/template/README.md

-# @clytage/template
+# @stegripe/template

-A template to generate well-configured project base for Clytage.
+A template to generate well-configured project base for Stegripe.